 One major benefit of UI test is that it allows you to seamlessly use visual studio app centre, which automatically builds and deploys to real devices, to run your test, collect crash logs to identify causes of crashes.
 This way, developers have a better understanding of the cause of the bug.

-Automated QA testing has its place but it’s not the panacea suggested by its name.
+Automated QA testing has its role but it’s not the panacea suggested by its name.
 There’s plenty of effort needed behind the scenes to make it work as a useful tool in the QA’s armoury.
 Using it judiciously and in conjunction with manual testing has the best outcomes and cost benefits.

-At Chelsea Apps QA is an integral part of the digital products we build.
+At Chelsea Apps, QA is an integral part of the digital products we build.
 Quality is not optional – it’s inbuilt to everything we do, and our QA professionals understand the balance of manual vs automation to achieve optimal project outcomes for our clients.

-If you’d like to understand more about QA testing and how we use it please get in touch – we’d love to hear your experiences and views.
+If you’d like to understand more about QA testing and how we use it, please get in touch – we’d love to hear your experiences and views.